Tommi2Day/pwcli/README.md

   pwcli hash [flags]

 Flags:
-      --hash-method string   method to use for hashing, one of md5, scram, bcrypt -h, --help                 help for hash
+      --hash-method string   method to use for hashing, one of md5, scram, bcrypt,ssha -h, --help                 help for hash
       --password string      password to encrypt
+      --prefix string        prefix for hash string
       --username string      username for scram encrypt